• Skip to primary navigation

 You will be required to answer 40 questions in 60 minutes, so you must be fully prepared before you book your test!

-Learn how to complete IELTS Reading in less than an hour by reading our blog post here, or watch my video lesson here.
+Learn how to complete IELTS Reading in less than an hour by reading our blog post here or watching my video lesson here.

 Reading Practice

-It’s important that you use reliable materials when you practice IELTS Reading – this is the only way of getting an accurate idea of your current ability.
+It’s important that you use reliable materials when practising IELTS Reading – this is the only way to get an accurate idea of your current ability.
 The post below will show you how to find reading practice materials and improve your practice sessions from home:

 IELTS Reading Practice